rollbar/docs/guides/source-maps.md

     Compiler](https://developers.google.com/closure/compiler/) or [UglifyJS
     2](https://github.com/mishoo/UglifyJS2).

     You can include the source inside the source map.
-We'll look for it in 'sourcesContent' as per the source map standard.
+We'll look for it in `sourcesContent` as per the source map standard.

 #### Step 1: Enable source maps